 Historic Pomerene Hall is being transformed into Ohio State’s hub for data analytics, with the Translational Data Analytics Institute scheduled to move into 21,000 square feet of research, teaching, and innovation space in April 2018.
-The renovation will preserve the meticulous craftsmanship of the nearly 100-year-old building.
-It is made possible with a $40 million investment by the state of Ohio and the support of alumni, friends, and partners who are helping to establish Ohio as a global hub for analytics and data science.
+The renovation will preserve the meticulous craftsmanship of the nearly 100-year-old building (including its original doors, shown at right).

 What was originally the university’s first women’s gymnasium will be transformed into an unprecedented environment for both teaching and research and the centerpiece of TDAI’s collaborative spaces.
 The two-story space will house three state-of-the-art, co-located labs for building hardware, testing software, and conducting large-scale visualization analysis and data simulations.
 In addition to adaptive team environments, interactive displays, and glass boards, the Ideation Zone will also feature a Social Café with a 10-foot bar top and a large open space perfect for workshops and gatherings.

 Shown: a rendering of TDAI’s Ideation Zone and Labs (above); the gymnasium space in 1932 (left), October 2016 (below left), and March 2017 (below right)